-Business Continuity and Disaster Recovery Centre is fully operational in Izmir.
-Entire data backups are available in this location and all databases are also being synchronised with the core banking database daily.
-"Business Continuity and Disaster Recovery Plan" is being monitored and updated concurrently.
-All technical and operational tests are being held twice a year.
+Business Continuity and Emergency Center operated in Ankara in 2024.
+All data backups are available at the Center and the main banking database is synchronized with the local cloud servers at the Ankara Emergency Center on a daily basis.
+The "Business Continuity and Emergency Plan" process is regularly audited and updated.
+All technical and operational tests are carried out twice a year.